Addkt/prebid-server-deployment-on-aws/README.md

   * lngtd-pbs
   * lngtd-pbs-unwind
+  * lngtd-pbs-accuweather
+  * lngtd-pbs-footballco
-  * lngtd-test
+  * lngtd-test (Use for testing purposes only)

 > Deployment for every account is managed through its respective branch, actions and environment variables using github platform.

+## Domain Names and SSL Certificates
+We assume that each account has its own domain name and SSL certificate.
+The code will create a new certifcate based on the stack_constants.
+We need a couple of manual steps to complete the configuration:

+1. Validate the certificate using DNS validation.
+2. Create a new CNAME record in the DNS provider to point to the CloudFront distribution.

+> For step 1, the stack will not be created until the certificate is validated.

 ## Variables
 Each account has its own set of environment variables that are used during deployment.
 These variables are defined in the GitHub repository and are specific to each account's branch.

 ### SECRETS
-AWS_ACCESS_KEY
+* AWS_ACCESS_KEY
-AWS_ACCESS_SECRET
+* AWS_ACCESS_SECRET
-AWS_ACCESS_TOKEN
+* AWS_ACCESS_TOKEN
-AWS_REGION
+* AWS_REGION

 ### VARS
+The following variables are used for updating the fargate service.
+We need to force a new deployment after updating the configuration setting for the prebid server.

-AWS_CONFIG_BUCKET_PATH
+* AWS_CONFIG_BUCKET_PATH
-AWS_ECS_CLUSTER_NAME
+* AWS_ECS_CLUSTER_NAME
-AWS_ECS_SERVICE_NAME
+* AWS_ECS_SERVICE_NAME
-INSTALLCLOUDFRONTANDWAF
-SSLCERTIFICATEARN
+* AWS_SSL_CERTIFICATE_ARN

 # Prebid Server Deployment on AWS